bensu/basic-om-tut/Basic-Tutorial.md

 ```

 This will start a REPL in the `app.server` namespace, which contains
 the function `run` from Chestnut.
-It will start auto building so that
+It will call Fighwheel and start
-recompiles will occur when you save a file.
-It will also send all the
+auto building so that recompiles will occur when you save a file.
+It
-compiled changes to the browser so you don't need to refresh on each
+will also send all the compiled changes to the browser so you don't
-change.
-Use it on the REPL:
+need to refresh on each change.
+Use `run` on the REPL:

 ```clj
 om-tut.server=> (run)
 ```

 The first build will take a few seconds.
 Once the build has succeeded
-open `localhost:10555` in your favorite browser (we recommend Google
+open [localhost:10555](http://localhost:10555) in your favorite
-Chrome as it has excellent support for source maps).
-You should see an
+browser (we recommend Google Chrome as it has excellent support for
-`h1` tag with the text content `Hello Chestnut!` in it.
+source maps).
+You should see an `h1` tag with the text content `Hello
+Chestnut!` in it.

 Open `src/cljs/om_tut/core.cljs` in your preferred editor.
 Change
 `:text` value of `app-state` to be something else other than `Hello
-World!`.
+Chestnut!`.
 Save the file.
 Refresh your browser and you should see the
 new contents.
 The reason we need to refresh the browser is because
 `app-state` is defined with `defonce`.
 This is meant to prevent each
 reload from reseting the state.